My Background

 Neurosequential Model of Therapeutics (Bruce Perry) – Based in brain science, early attachment problems can cause developmental trauma to a fetus, infant, or child – just when the brain is developing.
 External experiences profoundly influence the development of the brain.
 Adverse Childhood Experiences (ACEs) shape the brain’s organization, which, in turn, influences the person’s emotional, social, cognitive, and physiological development and behaviors.
 Healing begins with relationships – first through the relationship with yourself and then with others.

-Nutritional and Metabolic Foundations of Mental Health (Georgia Ede) – Emphasizes that the brain is an energy-dependent organ, and that modern, ultra-processed diets and insulin resistance can contribute to mood instability, anxiety, depression, cognitive fog, and emotional dysregulation in some individuals.
+Metabolic-Based Therapy (Georgia Ede) – Emphasizes that the brain is an energy-dependent organ, and that modern, ultra-processed diets and insulin resistance can contribute to mood instability, anxiety, depression, cognitive fog, and emotional dysregulation in some individuals.
 This approach prioritizes whole, minimally processed foods and explores carbohydrate reduction or ketogenic strategies when clinically appropriate, with the aim of stabilizing brain energy and reducing physiological stress.
+Learn more: carnivoretogether.com

 The power is in you.
 The answer is in you.
 And you are the answer to all your searches: You are the goal.
 You are the answer.
 It’s never outside.